Distribution Knowledge Embedding for Graph Pooling: Distribution knowledge embedding for graph-level representation

 By the traditional maximum likelihood estimation (MLE) method, the estimation of $\bm{\mu}\in \mathbb{R}^{f}$ and $\bm{\Sigma}\in \mathbb{R}^{f\times f}$ are the mean vector and covariance matrix of samples respectively.
-These two estimated components are vital to Gaussian-based representation learning.
+These two estimated components are vital to be utilized for Gaussian-based representation learning.